SeisSol/SeisSol/Documentation/tpv13.rst

 SCEC TPV13
 ==========

-TPV13 is similar with TPV12 except for that material properties are **non-associative Drucker-Prager plastic**.
+TPV13 is similar to TPV12 except for that material properties are **non-associative Drucker-Prager plastic**.
 TPV13 is using non-associative Drucker-Prager plasticity with yielding in shear.
 The material is characterized by six constitutive parameters:

  *Bulk friction = 0.85*
   *Fluid pressure = 1000 kg/m3*